hisplan/cromwell-gwf-setup/README.md

 ## Download the Setup Package

-SSH into the Cromwell Server EC2 instance.
+SSH into the Cromwell server EC2 instance.
 Run the following command to download the setup package (the repository must be publicly accessible):

 ```bash
 $ wget https://github.com/hisplan/cromwell-gwf-setup/archive/refs/tags/v0.0.1-alpha.2.tar.gz